Day Trip Parking Parking on 1 day from € 10,-

 As the name already suggests, the Grote Markt in Groningen is the biggest and most important market square in the city.
 Markets are held here nearly every day of the week!
 Around the Grote Markt are various stores, cafés and restaurants, from where you can enjoy the view after a day in Groningen.
 The Martinitoren is in the north-eastern corner of the Grote Markt, and the Stadhuis (City Hall) is on the west side.

-Planning a day in Groningen?
+Planning a day in Groningen and curious to the best sights?
 Park your car at a great rate at the Centrum car park (next to the Vismarkt) or the Bios car park (on Gedempte Zuiderdiep).
 Reserve your parking space online now and park from just € 10,- for the entire day!